 The radial components $r(\varphi;\mu)$ of the periodic orbits are in general not constant in $\varphi$, but this dependence is of order $\mu^2$.
 We thus consider \eqref{periodic_orbit} as the leading order amplitude of the periodic solutions.

-\begin{remark} Since the criticality of the Hopf bifurcation is given by the sign of $\sigma_{_\#}$, it is an analogue of the first Lyapunov coefficient in this non-smooth case.
+\begin{remark} Since the criticality of the Hopf bifurcation is given by the sign of $\sigma_{_\#}$, it is an analogue of the first Lyapunov coefficient in this nonsmooth case.
 For the smooth case $f=g=0$, where $\sigma_{_\#}=\sigma_2=0$, the classical first Lyapunov coefficient is $\sigma_s:=\frac{1}{8\omega}S_q + \frac{1}{8}S_c$.
-In \S\ref{s:smooth} we show that there is no canonical way to infer the sign of $\sigma_{_\#}$ from smoothening a priori. \end{remark}
+In \S\ref{s:smooth} we show that there is no canonical way to infer the sign of $\sigma_{_\#}$ from smoothing a priori. \end{remark}

-\begin{remark} In case $\sigma_{_\#}=0$ but non-zero cubic coefficient in \eqref{NormalFormAV}, the bifurcating branch is a quadratic function of $\mu$ to leading order.
-This readily gives an analogue of the second Lyapunov coefficient in this non-smooth case.
+\begin{remark} In case $\sigma_{_\#}=0$ but nonzero cubic coefficient in \eqref{NormalFormAV}, the bifurcating branch is a quadratic function of $\mu$ to leading order.
+This readily gives an analogue of the second Lyapunov coefficient in this nonsmooth case.
 An explicit statement in absence of smooth terms is given in Theorem~\ref{2ndPart} below.
-Notably, in the smooth case, vanishing first Lyapunov coefficient, but non-zero second Lyapunov coefficient yields a quartic bifurcation equation.
-Hence, the scaling laws {for the radius} are $\mu^{1/j}$ with $j=1,2$ in the non-smooth {case} and $j=2,4$ in the smooth case, respectively. \end{remark}
+Notably, in the smooth case, vanishing first Lyapunov coefficient, but nonzero second Lyapunov coefficient yields a quartic bifurcation equation.
+Hence, the scaling laws {for the radius} are $\mu^{1/j}$ with $j=1,2$ in the nonsmooth {case} and $j=2,4$ in the smooth case, respectively. \end{remark}

 Next we give the proof of Theorem \ref{t_averaging}.

 \begin{proof} (Theorem \ref{t_averaging}) Taking polar coordinates $(v,w)=(r\cos{\varphi},r\sin{\varphi})$ system \eqref{General2D_AV}, cf.\ \eqref{Sys_Polar_NoNF}, becomes